 Lawful whistleblowing is getting the right information to the right people.
 When you have a reasonable belief that wrongdoing is occurring, you have a duty to report it.
 The following are examples of wrongdoing and the right information that needs to be reported.

-These must be significant violations, not disputes over policy, management, or direction.
+Violations, not disputes over policy, management, or direction.

 Intelligence Community Whistleblower Protection Act (ICWPA) of 1998 provides a secure means for employees to report to Congress allegations regarding classified information.
 The ICWPA is a statute that provides a process by which employees, or contractor employees, of IC elements can report matters of "urgent concern" to the .